Derrick Johnson (activist)

-Derrick Johnson is an American lawyer and humanitarian.
-He serves as the 19th President and CEO of the NAACP.
-He had previously served as president of its Mississippi state chapter, and vice chairman of its board of directors.
+Derrick Johnson is an American lawyer who is the current president and CEO of the NAACP.
+He previously served as president of the NAACP's Mississippi state chapter, and vice chairman of its board of directors.
 Johnson is the founder of the Mississippi nonprofit group One Voice Inc., which aims to improve quality of life for African Americans through public engagement.

 Early life and education

 Johnson was born in Detroit.
 He attended Tougaloo College, then studied law at the South Texas College of Law, where he was awarded his Juris Doctor.

 NAACP

 At the NAACP, Johnson works closely with the national staff, including Wisdom Cole, the National Director of the NAACP Youth & College Division for the Association.

 NAACP Image Awards

 At the 2020 NAACP Image Awards, hosted by BET, Rihanna accepted the President's Award from Derrick Johnson.
-Johnson stated that “Rihanna has not only enjoyed a groundbreaking career as an artist and musician, but has also distinguished herself as a stellar public servant.
-From her business achievements through Fenty, to her tremendous record as an activist and philanthropist, Rihanna epitomizes the type of character, grace, and devotion to justice that we seek to highlight in our President's Award.”
+In giving her the award, Johnson highlighted Rihanna’s artistic career in music, business achievements, activism, and philanthropy, stating "Rihanna epitomizes the type of character, grace, and devotion to justice that we seek to highlight in our President's Award.”